tokenshift/signal/09 - Signal 9 - Far Brohn.md

 For months now, the religion of Nihliesh has begun making inroads in your community.
 At first, there were only a few of these misshapen priests on your streets, but their numbers seem to have swelled, and they've begun to attract followers.
-These priests have been harassed, even attacked, but are not dissuaded from continuing their mission.
+These priests have been harassed, even attacked, but not dissuaded from continuing their mission.
 And the reason they're so motivated, is that one of the Fahat has come with them.

-Gal Ivesh, a skeletal mutant with a most beautiful face.
+Gal Ivesh, a skeletal mutant with the most beautiful face.
 He moves among his followers like a terrifying angel, bolstering their faith and directing their efforts.
 In a few short months, without the knowledge of the Pytharon merchant lords, Gal Ivesh has become a power player in the city, using his growing base